waleeda/oldWikiArt/android/README.md

 artist information.
 You can share or buy prints of a painting, view the image in full screen and visit a Support screen to send feedback or make a donation using Google Play Billing.
+Section titles in category dialogs are shown in your device language when available, defaulting to English otherwise.

 To build the project, open the `android` directory in Android Studio or run `gradle assembleDebug` from this folder (ensure the Android SDK and Kotlin